agiewinata/Wads-Final/README.md

 ## 3.1 Problem Statement

-Many students often struggle to keep track of their task and assignment.
+Many students often struggle to keep track of their tasks and assignments.
 In addition to procrastination from being overwhelmed with the quantity of work.
-While there are methods to help with this issue, most of these solution only offer aid to alliviate one facet of the issue.
-Stundents who uses these apps have to juggle between multiple apps which may increase their workload instead.
+While there are methods to help with this issue, most of these solutions only offer aid to alleviate one facet of the issue.
+Students who use these apps have to juggle between multiple apps which may increase their workload instead.

-This project aims to solve this issyue by providing a centralized platform for students to organize thier accademic activities and to help improve their productivity
+This project aims to solve this issue by providing a centralized platform for students to organize their academic activities and to help improve their productivity

 ### Target Users